staedlern/highdim_stats/_exercises_only.md

     output, prune the tree and calculate the misclassification error.

 3. Use `randomForest`, calculate the misclassification error and plot the variable importance.
+How do you check whether the number of fitted trees was sufficient?

-4. Run AdaBoost using `gbm`, print the misclassication error and plot the relative influence of the variables.
+4. Use `gbm` to perform boosting with `distribution="bernoulli"`.
+How do you set the tuning parameters, i.e. tree size, shrinkage factor and the number of boosting iterations?
+Calculate the misclassication error and plot the relative influence of the variables.

 # 17 Multiple testing and gene expression